hupili/python-for-data-and-media-communication-gitbook/notes-week-01.md

 ## Learn to use Jupyter Notebook

-Jupyter notebook is originally called "IPython notebook" (interactive Python notebook), thus having the `.ipynb` suffix/ extention name of the the Jupyter notebook file.
+Jupyter notebook is originally called "IPython notebook" (interactive Python notebook), thus having the `.ipynb` suffix/ extended name of the the Jupyter notebook file.

 It provides a web-based interface for you to interactively test and build Python codes.
-It is well suited for a bottom-up approach when buiding larger projects.
+It is well suited for a bottom-up approach when building larger projects.

 ### Virtual environment